Max Steiner: Legacy among composers

 Often compared to his contemporary Erich Wolfgang Korngold, his rival and friend at Warner Bros., the music of Steiner was often seen by critics as inferior to Korngold.
 Composer David Raksin stated that the music of Korngold was, "of a higher order with a much wider sweep;" however, according to William Darby and Jack Du Bois's American Film Music, even though other film score composers may have produced greater individual scores than Steiner, no composer ever created as many "very good" ones as Steiner.
 Despite the inferiority of Steiner's individual scores, his influence was largely historical.
-Steiner was the one of the first composers to reintroduce music into films after the invention of talking films.
+Steiner was one of the first composers to reintroduce music into films after the invention of talking films.
 Steiner's score for King Kong modeled the method of adding background music into a movie.
 Some of his contemporaries did not like his music.
 Miklós Rózsa criticized Steiner for his use of Mickey Mousing and did not like his music, but Rózsa conceded that Steiner had a successful career and had a good "melodic sense".

 Now referred to as the "father of film music" or the "dean of film music", Steiner had written or arranged music for over three hundred films by the end of his career.
 George Korngold, son of Erich Korngold, produced the Classic Film Score Series albums which included the music of Steiner.
 Albert K. Bender established the Max Steiner Music Society with international membership, publishing journals and newsletters and a library of audio recordings.
 When the Steiner collection went to Brigham Young University in 1981, the organization disbanded.
 The Max Steiner Memorial Society was formed in the United Kingdom continue the work of the Max Steiner Music Society.